 Query

-Queries are the most efficient way to retrieve items from DynamoDB, which is why it is recommend to be very thoughtful when modeling your indexes.
+Queries are the most efficient way to retrieve items from DynamoDB, which is why it is recommended that you be very thoughtful when modeling your indexes.

 Example Setup